 Rechta Advocatuur applies different hourly rates, upon the financial position of client or company, the importance of the case (from a financial point of view) and the urgency.

-For physical persons the hourly rate starts from € 200,- per hour (exclusive 21 % VAT)
+For physical persons and SME the hourly rate starts from € 220,- per hour (exclusive 21 % VAT)

-For companies the hourly rate starts from € 250,- per hour (exclusive 21 % VAT)
+For multinationals and cross border litigation, the hourly rate starts from € 295,- per hour (exclusive 21 % VAT)

 All rates are exclusive costs of third parties.
 Rechta Advocatuur does not charge office costs and does not charge extra costs in case the correspondence is in a foreign language if it is Russian or English.
 Costs third parties, such as court fees has to be paid promptly after Rechta Advocatuur sent the invoice to client.